amitkantraturi/WeatherApp/ReadMe.md

 #<a name='Deployment'>Deployment</a>
 ##<a name='WeatherAPI'>WeatherAPI</a>
-Execute be command line to start the service
+Execute in command line to start the service

 	\WeatherApplication\WeatherApi\node_modules>node server.js